Rehear or Appeal a Family Court Judgment? That Is the Question

 How Difficult Is It to Win on Motions for Rehearing, and for an Appeal?

 While it is somewhat difficult to win appeals of final judgments, it is virtually impossible to overturn one through a motion for rehearing.
 The legal standards are completely different.
 An appellate court can consider a family court’s legal errors de novo.
 This means that it does not grant the trial judge any deference on legal interpretations.
 But family court judges receive considerable deference for their factual conclusions.
 Therefore appeals almost always have to be based on pointing to errors of legal interpretation, not of facts, because legal errors are what Florida's District Courts of Appeal review.

 In contrast, a family court judge can only grant a motion for rehearing if new evidence is presented that could not have been discovered before the trial using due diligence.
 In other words, you will not convince a trial judge to reverse himself or herself based on the same evidence you presented at the trial.
 Since truly new evidence (as opposed to pre-existing evidence that was simply overlooked) rarely surfaces within 10 days after the trial, motion for rehearing are seldom granted.
 In fact, in my many years of practicing family law, I have yet to see a motion for rehearing overturn a family court judgment.

 Do I Need to File a Motion for Rehearing First in Order to File an Appeal?

-For family law trials the answer is no (Florida Rule of Procedure 1.530(e)).
+For family law trials the answer is that no motion for rehearing is needed before an appeal (Florida Rule of Procedure 1.530(e)).
 A family law litigant can simply file a notice of appeal within 30 days after the final judgment is issued.

 If Motions for Rehearings Are So Unsuccessful Why File Them?